-If you want to try using TikTok to help promote your blog, here are a few ideas:
+If you want to try using TikTok to help, here are a few ideas:

 - Create fun content: Create short videos on your TikTok account that show off your personality and catch people’s attention.
 If people find you funny or relatable, there’s a better chance that they’ll be interested enough to check out your blog and learn more about you.